 This fall or spring program at the University of Auckland will work for most majors.
-Students must have at least a 3.0 cumulative GPA to be considered (2.8 GPA would be considered on a case by case basis).
+Students must have at least a 3.0 cumulative GPA to be considered.
 The city of Auckland, located on the northern island, has 1.4 million residents.
 The university, ranked best in New Zealand and among the top 50 universities of the world, has 40,000 students.

-Auckland, known as the City of Sails, is located on the Hauraki Gulf.
-It has quite a small city feel, and is very clean and lovely.
-It is mainly a walking city, but there is a good bus system that makes getting around even easier.
-Despite the small feel, it is still the largest city in New Zealand.
+Auckland, known as the City of Sails, is located on the Hauraki Gulf and is often ranked as one of the 10 best cities in the world to call home.
+Though New Zealand's largest city it portrays a vibe and style more similar to a city half it's size, without loosing any sense of culture or diversity.
+Students enjoy the fact that the university is in the heart of the city, a stone throw away from bustling Queen Street and Auckland Harbor.
 If you enjoy outdoor activities, New Zealand is arguably one of the best places to visit in the world.
 The two small islands that comprise the country have everything from beaches to glaciers.
-All imaginable outdoor activities are at your fingertips.
+All imaginable outdoor activities are at your fingertips and you will find a multitude of outdoor activities right in the Auckland region.

 Criteria for Acceptance